leodeslf/leaf/summs/ux/dont_make_me_think.md

 **As many people as possible!**

-One of the most valuable things is the effect that a usability testing has on the observers, it's a **transformative experience** that dramatically changes the way they think about users.
+One of the most valuable things is the effect that usability testing has on the observers, it's a **transformative experience** that dramatically changes the way they think about users.

 We should encourage everyone to come and watch the test sessions.
 We'll need an observation room with a large screen monitor or projector so everyone can see what's happening.